Dixyrazine

 Dixyrazine, also known as dixypazin (oxalate), sold under the brand names Ansiolene, Esocalm, Esucos, Metronal, and Roscal, is a typical antipsychotic of the phenothiazine group described as a neuroleptic and antihistamine.
 It was first introduced in Germany in 1969.
 It is used as a neuroleptic, anxiolytic, and antihistamine in doses between 12.5 and 75 mg a day.

 Synthesis

-Sodamide alkylation of phenothiazine (1) with 1-bromo-3-chloro-2-methylpropane [6974-77-2] (2) gives 10-(3-Chloro-2-methylpropyl)phenothiazine, CID:12299119 (3).
-Completion of the sidechain by alkylation with 1-[2-(2-Hydroxyethoxy) Ethyl]Piperazine [13349-82-1] (4) and displacement of the halogen completes the synthesis of Dixyrazine (5).
+Sodamide alkylation of phenothiazine (1) with 1-bromo-3-chloro-2-methylpropane (2) gives 10-(3-Chloro-2-methylpropyl)phenothiazine (3).
+Completion of the sidechain by alkylation with 1-[2-(2-hydroxyethoxy)ethyl]piperazine (4) and displacement of the halogen completes the synthesis of dixyrazine (5).